 Across all subjects and levels, our students' work, research and creative practice can contribute to a better world.
 We must not only change what we teach, but our approach to teaching and learning too.
 We give our staff the tools, skills and resources they need to develop a new type of curriculum.

 Delivering on changing the way we teach

-- has developed a framework for embedding climate, racial and social justice into all our courses (PDF 528KB)
+- developed a framework for embedding climate, racial and social justice into all our courses (PDF 528KB)

-- has recruited an educational developer based in our Teaching and Learning Exchange to lead and coordinate these activities.
+- recruited an educational developer based in our Teaching and Learning Exchange to lead and coordinate these activities.